Vacation. An eight-letter word that has been in the back of my mind since early on in the pandemic. I’m guessing it is on yours as well.

 Credit card travel rewards are one of my favorite ways to save money on travel.
 If you play your cards right, you could even go on a vacation for next to nothing.
 If you already have a credit card with travel rewards, it is time to take a look at your account and see just how much you have to cash in.

 If you don’t have a travel rewards credit card, let me make a recommendation.
 The Chase Sapphire Preferred® Card is one of my absolute favorite travel cards, and for good reason.
-When you sign up and spend $4,000 in your first three months from account opening, you’ll receive 60,000 bonus points.
-When redeemed through Chase Ultimate Rewards®, this is worth a whopping $750 in airfare or hotel accommodations.
+When you sign up, you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®..

 Beyond the sign-on bonus, the Chase Sapphire Preferred® Card rewards its cardholders with 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining, 2X points on all other travel purchases, which means that spending money on or during your vacation can actually earn you money in return.